K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

-# ANDI Alziheimers Classifier using ConvNeXt
+# ANDI Alzheimer's Classifier using ConvNeXt

 ## 1. Introduction

 ConvNeXt is a new and updated CNN architecture that combines elements of ResNet with design features from Vision Transformers (ViTs).
-While more tradititonal CNN's like ResNet are efficient and scalable, ViT's are strong at dealing with larger scale datasets, and more specifc normalization/regularisation techniques.
+While more traditional CNN's like ResNet are efficient and scalable, ViT's are strong at dealing with larger scale datasets, and more specific normalization/regularisation techniques.
 ConvNeXt provides the best of both of these architectures combining features from both approaches.

 ## 2. Model